treycarp/skeleton/README.md

 We will create a **Random Number Generator**.

+1. Clone down the repository locally to your machine
-1. Create a new branch
+2. Create a new branch
-2. Using the TestView SwiftUI View
+3. Using the `TestView` SwiftUI View add the following:
-   - Output For Displaying Text
+   - Single Output For Displaying Text
    - Single Text Field
    - Single Button
-3. Behavior:
+4. Behavior:
-   - Pressing the button generates 2 random numbers (0-3)
+   - Pressing the button generates a single random number (0-3)
      - Code for Random Number: `Int.random(in: 0 ..< 4)`
-   - The numbers are displayed in the UI’s Output
+   - The numbers are displayed in the UI’s Output by default
-   - If the number inputted in the Text Field matches, show the word “MATCH!” in the UI
+   - If the number inputted in the Text Field matches the random number generated, show the word “MATCH!” in the UI
-4. When complete, commit and push (the push command will fail, its okay, ignore)
+5. When complete, commit and push (the push command will fail, its okay, ignore)